Europa Universalis IV: Gameplay

-Gameplay is influenced by random events that arise every so often for the player.
+Gameplay is influenced by random events that arise periodically for the player.
 These events can be either helpful or harmful.
 Some of these random events are driven by an individual country's history, while some can apply to any country and serve generally to enhance the "flavor" of the game.
 Some events are also motivated by various institutions that occur throughout the history of the game, such as the Industrial Revolution.

-Players can choose to play single player mode versus the AI, or multiplayer over a LAN or the Internet against a mix of human and AI opponents.
-Single player also has the option of "Ironman" mode, which locks several settings such as difficulty, and removes the control of saving the game from the player.
+Players can choose to play single-player mode versus the AI, or multiplayer over a LAN or the Internet against a mix of human and AI opponents.
+Single-player also has the option of "Ironman" mode, which locks several settings such as difficulty, and removes the control of saving the game from the player.
 This means that any mistakes are irreversible.
 It is, however, the only way to receive any of the game's many achievements.

 Development

 Early design discussions for Europa Universalis IV began shortly after the December 2010 release of Divine Wind, the final DLC for Europa Universalis III with development, based on the Clausewitz Engine, beginning in earnest in about September 2011.
 It was first announced to the public in August 2012, to coincide with a showing at that year's Gamescom, after having been teased under the codename of "Project Truman".

-Throughout the game's development, Paradox Development Studio released weekly "developer diaries" via their online forums, in which they detailed some feature of the game's development.
+Throughout the game's development, Paradox Development Studio released weekly "developer diaries" via their online forums, in which they detailed some features of the game's development.
 These included information about design philosophy, game mechanisms that were being implemented, and features from Europa Universalis III that were being removed.

-During its development, Europa Universalis IV had a greater priority given to stability and quality control than had previous games in the series.
+During its development, Europa Universalis IV had a greater priority given to stability and quality control than previous games in the series.
 There had previously been a perception that Paradox's games were not worth buying until several updates or expansions had fixed stability issues.
 Studio CEO, Fredrik Wester, described this perception as being like "a slap in the face", motivating them to improve.
-Another of Paradox's major goals was to retain the depth and complexity of their earlier grand strategy games, while making them easier for a player to interact with.
+Another of Paradox's major goals was to retain the depth and complexity of their earlier grand strategy games while making them easier for a player to interact with.

-Prior to release, a preview version of the game was showcased through Let's Plays and via a multiplayer event for journalists.
-A playable demo of the game was released on Steam on 9 August 2013 with the game itself being released on 13 August.
+Before release, a preview version of the game was showcased through Let's Plays and via a multiplayer event for journalists.
+A playable demo of the game was released on Steam on 9 August 2013 with the game itself being released on 13 August 2013.